OxygenCobalt/Auxio/README.md

 ## About

-Auxio is a music player for android that I built for myself, its intended to only have the features that I use out of a music player and nothing more.
+Auxio is a local music player for android that I primarily built for myself.

-However, Auxio is also structured to be customizable and extendable, in the case you want to add features that I personally don't need.
+It only has the features that I use out of a music player and nothing more, with a UI/UX mostly derived from [Spotify](https://spotify.com), but with elements from [Phonograph](https://github.com/kabouzeid/Phonograph) and [Music Player GO](https://github.com/OxygenCobalt/Auxio).
+Its meant to be consistent and reliable, while still being customizable and extendable if one wants to add their own features that I (Personally) don't need.

 ## Screenshots